vaggeliskls/windows-github-custom-runner/README.md

 # Windows Github Custom Runner
-A implementation of windows github custom runner based on vagrant VM and docker compose.
-The VM is created inside a container using vagrant.
-This strategy makes the deployment of windows action runners plug and play.
+A implementation of windows github custom runner based on vagrant VM, libvirt and docker compose.
+The VM is created inside a container using vagrant and libvirt.
+This strategy makes the deployment of windows action runners trivial and plug and play.

 # Prerequisites